 Attempts to explore the fishing grounds off Cochin made in October 1923 by 'Sea Scout', a powerful sea-going launch belonging to the Government of Madras (under the command of Capt.
 Crib), "proved a disappointment from the start both in design and equipment for fishing with a Danish seine net" (Gravely, 1929).
 Again, in 1928 'Lady Goschen'. another Madras Government vessel, carried put exploration 33 miles west and south-west off Cochin in depths ranging from 31 to 35 fathoms (Sunder Raj, 1930).
 Later, during September 1952.
 'Tai-o-Maru' of the New India Fisheries Co. conducted some trawling between 13 and 26 fathoms north,-west of Cochin (George 1952).
 The results of these trials were not very encouraging.

 |Uncontrolled Keywords:||fishery; relative abundance; ground fish|

-|Subjects:||Marine Fisheries > Fisheries Resources|
+|Subjects:||Marine Fisheries > Fisheries Resources Assessment|

 |Divisions:||CMFRI-Kochi > Marine Capture > Demersal Fisheries

 |Depositing User:||Dr. V Mohan|